-The process of buying and selling Shares is set out in sections 12 to 15 above.
-A Shareholder can buy Shares by sending a completed application form to the ACD and the Shareholder will receive a contract note giving details of the Shares purchased.
+The process of buying and selling shares is set out in sections 12 to 15 above.
+A Shareholder can buy shares by sending a completed application form to the ACD and the Shareholder will receive a contract note giving details of the shares purchased.
 These documents comprise the investment contract between the Shareholder and the Company.

-A Shareholder shall not be liable to make any further payment after it has paid the purchase price of its Shares and no further liability can be imposed on it in respect of the Shares which it holds.
+A Shareholder shall not be liable to make any further payment after it has paid the purchase price of its shares and no further liability can be imposed on it in respect of the shares which it holds.

-43.8 Notices

-- 43.8.1 Notices and Documents will be sent by post to the Shareholder's registered address. - 43.8.2 Notwithstanding the above, where shares are jointly held by two or more persons, in accordance with the FCA Regulations certain documents may be sent by post only to the first named holder at his or her registered address.

-43.9 Complaints

-- 43.9.1 Complaints concerning the operation or marketing of the Company should be referred to the compliance officer of the ACD at 45 Gresham Street, London, EC2V 7BG, in the first instance.
-If the complaint is not dealt with satisfactorily then it can be made direct to The Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR, telephone number 0800 023 4567. - 43.9.2 A copy of the ACD's complaints handling procedure is available on request. - 43.9.3 Making a complaint will not prejudice your rights to commence legal proceedings. - 43.9.4 Further information regarding any compensation scheme or any other investor-compensation scheme of which the ACD or the Company is a member (including, if relevant, membership through a branch) or any alternative arrangement provided, are also available on request.
+- 42.8 Notices - 42.8.1 Notices and Documents will be sent by post to the Shareholder's registered address. - 42.8.2 Notwithstanding the above, where shares are jointly held by two or more persons, in accordance with the FCA Regulations certain documents may be sent by post only to the first named holder at his or her registered address. - 42.9 Complaints - 42.9.1 Complaints concerning the operation or marketing of the Company should be referred to the compliance officer of the ACD at 45 Gresham Street, London, EC2V 7BG, in the first instance.
+If the complaint is not dealt with satisfactorily then it can be made direct to The Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR.